 We decided to do a Day-trip to Zaanse Schans which is a historical Dutch landmark.
 I will be writing a whole new post on Zaanse Schans, so stay tuned for that.

-cheapest place to buy chloroquine and proguanil 5.
+can i buy viagra over the counter in the philippines 5.
 Visit ‘Coffee Shops’: Most tourists visit Amsterdam because of its open culture when it comes to Marijuana.
 Marijuana is legal here and is mostly sold at ‘Coffee Shops’ which are located in abundance all over the city.

 A few that we visited were Bulldog Cafe, Grey Area Coffeeshop, The Original Dampkrink.
 They’re all very cool in their own way.

 Bulldog is very famous and a tad bit touristy but all of their merchandise is very cool and could perhaps double up as a souvenir to take back home.
 Also, they’ve got very tasty Space Cakes if you’re into that kinda thing 😉

 Grey Area is a smaller establishment, but the walls are completely covered in rolling paper, posters and so much art!
 The place was very hipster and edgy.

 The original Dampkring is the one that Oceans 13 was shot in.
 This one is a little more sophisticated than the other two and doubles up as a bar as well.

 6. Red light district: No trip to Amsterdam is complete without a trip to the Red light district located in the De Wallen district.
 Prostitution is legal in Amsterdam and prostitutes here work as freelancers which means there are no dark practises like pimping and trafficking.
 All these women work at their own will.